matveimug/en/docs/intro/project/design-process.md

 # The design process

-Once we understand the problem, the project begins.
-Again - the actual process depends on the client or team or size of the project etc, but here is one possible way.
+The actual design process depends on the team workflow / client / project etc, but usually these steps are involved:

+1. research / background
+2. planning / ideas
+3. prototyping
+4. making / executing
+5. measuring / analyzing

+Changing things and correct mistakes is much easier with digital products.
+It means, that usually teams work in loops - you should test often and early and take a step back in process, if needed.

 ### 1. Define